prompt-toolkit/python-prompt-toolkit/README.rst

 - Syntax highlighting of the input while typing.
 (Usually with a Pygments lexer.)
 - Multiline input
 - Advanced code completion
+- Both Emacs and Vi keybindings (Similar to readline), including reverse and forward incremental search

 The Python repl
 ---------------